ConcurrencyPractitioner/jepsen-java-client/doc/tutorial.md

 # Tutorial

-As of the moment, all of the methods in the Client java file found under ```src/user/jepsen/``` should all be tailored to each individual user's requirements.
+As of the moment, all of the methods in the Client java file found under ```user.jepsen``` package should all be tailored to each individual user's requirements.
 Below explains the expected behavior of each method.

 For a list of ```linux``` parameters which should be run with the test, please look here: https://github.com/ConcurrencyPractitioner/jepsen-java-client/blob/master/doc/parameters.md